-Anne Mueller joined The Portland Ballet as Co-Artistic Director, a position created specifically for her in 2015.
+Anne Mueller joined The Portland Ballet as Co-Artistic Director, a position created specifically for her in 2015 through 2018.
 Mueller danced with Oregon Ballet Theatre from 1996 to 2011 and Alabama Ballet for three seasons prior.
 She became a principal dancer for OBT when ranks were established in 2007.
 She danced leading roles in works by Julia Adam, George Balanchine, James Canfield, Nicolo Fonte, James Kudelka, Peter Martins, Trey McIntyre, Yuri Possokhov, Jerome Robbins, Helgi Tomasson, Twyla Tharp, Christopher Wheeldon, and had numerous original roles created on her by OBT Artistic Director Christopher Stowell (2003-2012).

 Mueller became Artistic Coordinator for OBT while continuing to perform.
 Her responsibilities combined Ballet Mastering with tour management and other administrative functions.
 She initiated a company residency at Caldera and tours throughout California, Oregon and Washington.
 She managed the company’s second tour to Seoul, South Korea and laid the ground work for OBT’s first appearance at Wolf Trap.
 She was promoted to Director of Artistic Operations and, following Christopher Stowell’s departure, became Interim Artistic Director.
 She successfully led the organization through transition while maintaining artistic excellence.
 As Interim AD, she oversaw the re-mounting of Christopher Stowell’s full length Swan Lake, the creation of several new works for the company’s repertoire, and led a tour to the Kennedy Center for OBT’s second appearance in Ballet Across America.